paradisec-archive/digitising_manuscripts/index.md

      <img width="500" src="images/img-Bridge-RAW.jpg">
     </p>

 Once in the Camera Raw window, all the editing functions are in the right panel.
-Image below presents the colour and lighting editing options:
+Image below presents the colour and lighting editing options.
+You can edit a single image, or multiple images at once:

 <p align="center">
      <img width="500" src="images/img-Bridge-batch_light-colour_adjustments.JPG">
     </p>

-And in this image you can see the size and image orientation options, including cropping:
+And in this image you can see the size and image orientation options, including cropping.
+Again, this can be done for a single image, or multiple images at once:

 <p align="center">
      <img width="500" src="images/img-Bridge-batch_cropping.JPG">